Penthouse Comix: Foreign editions

-Foreign versions of Penthouse Comix initially reprinted the material from the American magazine, but later began contracting for new material by top non-American creators, such as Jordi Bernet and Enrique Sánchez Abulí.
+Foreign versions of Penthouse Comix initially reprinted the material from the American magazine, but later began contracting for new material by non-American creators, such as Jordi Bernet and Enrique Sánchez Abulí.
 Foreign editions of Penthouse Comix continued publishing long after the American version ceased.
 Overseas editions of Penthouse Comix have been published in England, France, Greece, Italy, Germany, The Netherlands, New Zealand, Australia, South Africa, and Mexico.
 The Spanish edition of Penthouse Comix celebrated its 108th issue in 2011.